If you had to design the perfect island, Lord Howe would surely be it.

 For more detailed information including daily walk distances and times please download our fact sheet below.

 We will be based at the luxurious Arajilla Resort for all 6 nights of this holiday.

+This is an all inclusive walking holiday.
 Two guides, all transport on the island, 6 nights accommodation, all meals whilst on the island, a coral viewing boat trip to North Bay, Mt Gower climb (optional), National Park fees, insulated lunch bag, maps & map case & info pack.

 Alcohol, drinks with meals (except tea/coffee and juice with breakfast), flights to/from Lord Howe Island.

 Spring and autumn are our preferred time of year.
 The weather is usually great for hiking, the bird life is great and there are not many tourists about.

 See the Bureau of Meteorology’s information about average temperatures and rainfall at different times of the year.

 Exceptional seafood from the bountiful oceans, the local speciality being king fish, as well as fresh eggs and hydroponic vegetables.

 This holiday starts on Lord Howe Island mid afternoon (when the daily flight arrives from Sydney).
 On some days it is possible to fly from Brisbane and we can arrange extra nights accommodation on the island if required.
 After settling in to our accommodation we’ll do the first of our walks, an orientation through the settlement area.
 A highlight is seeing the huge kingfish come close to shore at Neds Beach.

 A morning walk to Transit Hill where a lookout tower provides a panoramic sweep of both the lagoon and open ocean sides of the island.
 Down at Blinky Beach learn about the distinctive kentia palm – this graceful beauty occurs naturally nowhere else in the world and is the centre of a thriving local industry exporting the seeds that grow to become one of the world’s finest indoor plants.